Home > Events > Football > UEFA European Championship > Trivia

 - The Henri Delaunay Trophy is awarded to the winning team, in honor of the first General Secretary of UEFA who came up with the European Championship but died five years after the first tournament.

-- In the 1968 tournament, it was the first time that they decided the winner via coin toss.
+- In the 1968 tournament, it was the first time that the winner was decided via a coin toss.
 The tournament was won by Italy against Soviet Union.

 - From 1960 until 1976, only four teams competed in the tournament.